Leggat History, Family Crest & Coats of Arms

 The surname Leggat was first found in Buckinghamshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Leggat family
+Early History of the Leggat family

 This web page shows only a small excerpt of our Leggat research.
 Another 76 words (5 lines of text) covering the years 1400, 1574, 1412, 1403, 1408, 1406, 1407, 1575, 1612 and are included under the topic Early Leggat History in all our PDF Extended History products and printed products wherever possible.